Płock: World War II

 At the same time, the Nazis were also brutalizing the Jewish population of Płock.
 They conscripted them for forced labor and established a Jewish ghetto in Płock in 1940.
 In that ghetto, up to ten people shared each room.
 Medical supplies were inadequate and diseases spread.
 Germans murdered many Jews in Płock but most were deported to other areas and then on to be murdered in Treblinka.
 By the war's end, only 300 Jewish residents were known to have survived, of more than 10,000 in the region (for more information see Jewish history below).
 Some Poles in Płock tried to assist their Jewish neighbors by smuggling food to them and sneaking food to them when they were rounded up and had to stand in the street for an entire day on a bitterly cold day waiting to be deported.

-Germans closed Polish institutions and the Polish press, and looted or destroyed numerous Polish cultural monuments, collections and archives, including the rich collection of the Płock Scientific Society.
+Germans closed Polish institutions, schools and the Polish press, and looted or destroyed numerous Polish cultural monuments, collections and archives, including the rich collection of the Płock Scientific Society.
 The collections of local museums, the cathedral's ancient treasury, church archives and the diocesan library were stolen and taken to museums in Königsberg, Wrocław and Berlin.
 The local seminary was converted by the Germans into barracks of the SS.

 Despite such circumstances, the city remained the center of the Polish underground resistance movement.
+Secret Polish schooling was organized.
 In September 1942, the Germans publicly hanged 13 Polish resistance members in the Old Town.
-In January 1945, the retreating Germans burned 79 Poles alive.
+On 19 January 1945, the Gestapo carried out a massacre of 79 Poles, who were either shot or burned alive.
 The city was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.